Integralist/Fresh-Install/README.md

 - Shift and up/down arrow keys moves you up/down the discussion window content (use fn key as well if on a small Mac laptop)

+To post to some channels on freenode you'll need to register your username first:

+`/msg NickServ REGISTER password email`

+> Note: the password AND email are not displayed (they just show as one long stream of asterisks)

+You'll get an email asking you to register using a special code at the end, like so...

+`/msg NickServ VERIFY REGISTER Integralist sOmeCodeHERE` (where `sOmeCodeHERE` is a code emailed to you)

 The status bar can be a bit confusing...

 `[11:55] [4] [irc/BBC] 2:#news [H: 3(6,2), 4(3)]`